-Thank you for taking the time to read the Holyoke Community College 2014 Annual Security Report (published in 2015).
+Thank you for taking the time to read the Holyoke Community College 2016 Annual Security Report.
 All campus crime statistics required under the Clery Act are provided here, including the number of persons referred for campus disciplinary action as well as information regarding campus crime prevention and safety awareness programs.